 – Exploitation during the period between the terminal year of the assessment (2009) and 1/1/2012 should be assumed equal to the average of the last 3 years estimated in the assessment (2007-2009).

-8. Recommend sampling intensity in terms of the number of sampling events and the quantity of individual lengths measured and age structures taken by gear, quarter, state, market category, fishery, and area in order to complete the ACCSP sampling design matrix.

-9. Review the research recommendations from the previous assessment and update, note any which have been completed, and make any necessary additions or clarifications.
+8. Review the research recommendations from the previous assessment and update, note any which have been completed, and make any necessary additions or clarifications.
+Consider and discuss how data and sampling issues contribute to assessment uncertainty.

-10. Develop a stock assessment workshop report in SEDAR format to fully document the input data, methods, and results of the stock assessment update.
+9. Develop a stock assessment workshop report in SEDAR format to fully document the input data, methods, and results of the stock assessment update.
 The report shall be provided to the SAFMC no later than November 1, 2010.